 - Test the layout and styling of and element or a page.

 - Track specific events, such as conversions or product views, on a page without making visible changes.

 - A/B test: Create two or more content variations to test which variation performs best.

 - Multi-armed bandit: Select a multi-armed bandit algorithm that automatically decides the best-performing content variation and adjusts the variation distribution accordingly.
 For more information, see Multi-armed bandit optimization.

 - Personalization: Create a single piece of content that you can personalize.

 The Frosmo Control Panel provides various options to define where and when to make the modification available.
 You can create the modification content manually or based on a predefined template.

-For more information about modifications and how to create them, see Modifications.
+For more information about create modifications, see the modification user guide.

-Recommendations are a specific type of modification that are created directly from product data.
-For more information, see Recommendations.
+A recommendation is a specific type of modification that is created directly from product data.

 Before the modification can be shown to a larger audience, test it to make sure that it works as intended.
 The Frosmo Platform contains a preview tool you can use to display a modification based on the selected placement.
 For more information, see Testing.